Build Cocos2d-x Samples

 To adjust the window size, change the values of the 1st and 2nd arguments of cocos2d::Size used in “/Sample/Cocos2d-x/Demo/Classes/AppDelegate.cpp.”

 static cocos2d::Size designResolutionSize = cocos2d::Size(LAppDefine::RenderTargetWidth, LAppDefine::RenderTargetHeight);

-* Actual values for RenderTargetWidth and RenderTargetHeight are defined in “/Sample/Cocos2d-x/Demo/Classes/LAppDefine.cpp”.
+Note: Actual values for RenderTargetWidth and RenderTargetHeight are defined in “/Sample/Cocos2d-x/Demo/Classes/LAppDefine.cpp.”

 Let’s build and run it again.

-At this point, the “rebuild solution” will again take as long as the first build, so you will need to
+At this point, the “rebuild solution” will take as long as the first build, so select “Build Demo.”

-If you want to rebuild due to some problems, select “Project Only > Rebuild Demo Only” to finish the rebuild in a relatively short time.
+If you want to rebuild due to problems, select “Project Only > Rebuild Demo Only” to complete the rebuild in a relatively short time.